Dozza Castle

-The Rocca Malvezzi-Campeggi, also known as the Rocca Sforzesca di Dozza, or just Rocca di Dozza, is a medieval castle in the town of Dozza, in the region of Emilia Romagna, Italy.
+The Rocca Malvezzi-Campeggi, also known as the Rocca Sforzesca di Dozza, or simply the Rocca di Dozza, is a medieval castle in the town of Dozza, in the Emilia-Romagna region of Italy.

+History

-The general layout of present structure was likely built in the 13th century atop more ancient foundations.
-However, it was reconstructed many times through war.
+The general layout of the present structure was likely built in the mid-13th century as a purely military stronghold, atop more ancient foundations.
+It was rebuilt and expanded several times over the centuries, first as a fortified castle and later as a noble residence.

-The main outline we see in 2020 dates from the end of the 15th century, when Caterina Sforza, daughter of the Duke of Milan and wife of Girolamo Riario, commissioned refurbishment from the architect Giorgio Marchesi.
-Riario was the grandson of Pope Sixtus IV.
-Marchesi, with the help of some of the military engineers working for the Sforza, helped design the defensive towers, moat, and merlons.
+The main outline visible today dates from the end of the 15th century, when Caterina Sforza, Lady of Imola and Forlì and wife of Girolamo Riario, commissioned a refurbishment from the architect Giorgio Marchesi.
+Riario was a grandson of Pope Sixtus IV.
+Marchesi, assisted by military engineers in the service of the Sforza family, helped design the defensive towers, moat, and merlons.

-In the 1500s, the castle was granted by Pope Clement VII to the Cardinal Lorenzo Campeggi.
-He converted the castle into a residence, roofing the courtyard and creating open loggias.
-In 1728, the passing of Lorenzo Campeggi, the last male heir of the Campeggi, the castle passed to the Francesca Maria Capeggi, married to Matteo Malvezzi.
-Their son, carried forth the name of Malvezzi-Campeggi.
-In 1798, the Napoleonic occupation of the region abolished the feudal domains, but the castle remained in the hands of the family until 1960.
+The Campeggi family settled in the fortress in 1565; the renovation works that converted it from a military stronghold into a noble residence, begun by Annibale, Baldassarre, and Vincenzo Campeggi, were completed in 1594 by Antonio Campeggi on behalf of the Malvezzi family of Bologna.
+In the 1500s, the castle had also been granted by Pope Clement VII to Cardinal Lorenzo Campeggi, who converted it into a residence, roofing the courtyard and creating open loggias.

+Upon the death of Lorenzo Campeggi in 1728, the last male heir of the Campeggi line, the castle passed to Francesca Maria Campeggi, who was married to Matteo Malvezzi; their son carried on the name Malvezzi-Campeggi.
+In 1798, the Napoleonic occupation of the region abolished feudal domains, but the castle remained in the hands of the family until 1960.
+The Campeggi and Malvezzi families resided in the castle continuously from the 16th century until then.

-In 1960, the castle-palace was acquired by the Commune.
-The main hall still has portraits of Malvezzi and tapestries with the family coat of arms.
-The castle still has a portrait of the Campeggi family by Lorenzo Pasinelli.
+In 1960, the castle was acquired by the Comune of Dozza.
+The main hall still holds portraits of the Malvezzi family and tapestries bearing the family coat of arms, alongside a portrait of the Campeggi family by Lorenzo Pasinelli.

-The castle is now used by the commune for exhibitions, including their collection donated by Norma Mascellani and some of the artists who have participated in the town's biennial festival of the Muro Dipinto.
-The cellars sponsor a regional Enoteca for Emilia-Romagna.
+Architecture

+The castle has a hexagonal plan with a perimeter of about 200 metres, characterised by two circular corner towers set into a polygonal central body.
+Near the access bridge stands a large circular tower, known as the Torresino, which some scholars identify as the original keep guarding the most important part of the building; it measures 16 metres in diameter, with walls between 3 and 6 metres thick.
+The smaller Torrione dei Bolognesi has a diameter of 11 metres and walls between 2 and 4 metres thick.
+The perimeter walls of the other two façades are heavily battered, reaching the ground directly, and include two rhomboid bastions.
+Also notable are the Rivellino (ravelin) and the Rocchetta, both dating to the 14th century.